 The smallmouth bass fishery here is good and there have been bass caught in this lake over 7lbs.
 A 20" smallmouth bass weighing over 4lbs is not an uncommon catch on this lake!
 That being said, smallmouths aren't necessarily easy to catch in this lake.
 The right weather and wind conditions make a big difference.
 Fall fishing for smallies here can be great.
 During the summer, many smallmouths move "offshore" to feed on pelagic bait., though we still catch them conventionally.
 We also catch bass while targeting lakers out in open water!
 I can gear vertical trips towards smallies, but having lakers as the main target usually works out better.

 The pike fishing here has been very good over the past few years and it's well worth keeping an eye on.
-Pike numbers are very good here with plenty of 25" and 27" fish.
-Bigger ones are around too.
+We had some good to very good pike fishing here in 2018.
+It's a top early and late season pike fishery.
 It's certainly in the conversation when discussing best pike fisheries in Central NY.

 Largemouth bass fishing is also getting better and better on this lake.
 There are some big ones around and they can turn up just about anywhere on the shoreline.